PremBharwani/IITK-Coin-Assignment/README.md

+### Web server that accepts http requests with JSON input data on an endpoint , and returns back the result in JSON format .
+---
 I have used Flask framework to do this .

 I have tried to put up all the commands, And i have done all the development in ubuntu , if you face any issues please let me know.